What's New?

 9. What kind of technology does TeVCat use?

 Currently a mishmash of css, javascript, perl and mysql.
-The data are stored in a mysql backend (set up with help from Steven Lucy) and retrieved on the fly using perl.
+The data are stored in a mysql backend and retrieved on the fly using perl.
 The data points are plotted using div elements, the data table is modified code from CodeThat and the control panel uses the Ext-JS library.
 Most of the astronomical libraries are custom bits written in c++.

 10. What are the red/green lines on the nightly visplot pics?